-This part of ISO 3864 is applicable to all locations where safety issues related to people need to be addressed.
-However, it is not applicable to the signalling used for guiding rail, road, river, maritime and air traffic and, generally speaking, to those sectors subject to a regulation which may differ.
+This International Standard is applicable to all locations where safety issues related to people need to be addressed.
+However, it is not applicable to the signalling used for guiding rail, road, river, maritime and air traffic and, in general, to those sectors subject to a regulation which may differ with regard to certain points of this International Standard and of the ISO 3864 series.